ouvroir/icofom2021/src/publications/icofom2021-manuelina-maria-duarte-candido.md

 project takes part in the complex thread of strategies to represent indigenous people in the museal world.
-And adhering to digital strategies of collections management and diffusion we intend to promote
-\'digital restitution\' to indigenous people, allowing access to their collections, which are usually geographically scattered.
-Furthermore, it also feeds back the ceramists\' inspiration and craftsmanship.
+And adhering to digital strategies of collections management and diffusion we intend to promote ‘digital restitution’ to indigenous people, allowing access to their collections, which are usually geographically scattered.
+Furthermore, it also feeds back the ceramists’ inspiration and craftsmanship.

 ## References